amkim3/f22proj/Assignment.md

 **Overview**

 You will complete a multithreaded two process system that communicates via System V message queues.
-The system goal is that meeting requests received by the ***request\_mtgs*** program are sent to the java program ***CalendarManager*** via the System 5 queue.
-The ***CalendarManager*** loads each employee's calendars at the start of the program, updates calendars with meetings that can be accommodated, sends back conflict/added responses to ***request\_mtgs*** program and backs up each employee's calendar when the program exits.
+The system goal is that meeting requests received by the **request\_mtgs** program are sent to the java program **CalendarManager** via the System 5 queue.
+The **CalendarManager** loads each employee's calendars at the start of the program, updates calendars with meetings that can be accommodated, sends back conflict/added responses to **request\_mtgs** program and backs up each employee's calendar when the program exits.

 **request\_mtgs Logic**

-***request\_mtgs*** reads meeting requests from stdin for employees.
-Each request is checked against an employee's existing schedule for conflicts by sending the request to the ***CalendarManager*** program via the System V queue.
-The ***CalendarManager*** will respond with a message that indicates whether the meeting was added to the calendar by indicating availability (availability of 0 means conflict, availability of 1 means added).
-The ***request\_mtgs*** will print out the result (conflict or added) of each meeting request.
+**request\_mtgs** reads meeting requests from stdin for employees.
+Each request is checked against an employee's existing schedule for conflicts by sending the request to the **CalendarManager** program via the System V queue.
+The **CalendarManager** will respond with a message that indicates whether the meeting was added to the calendar by indicating availability (availability of 0 means conflict, availability of 1 means added).
+The **request\_mtgs** will print out the result (conflict or added) of each meeting request.

 **request\_mtgs requirements**

 - Must be written in C. Source file containing main function is request\_mtgs.c.
 Any additional source files must be compiled and linked in the makefile
+- Do not use msgrcv or msgsnd in your solution.
+You should borrow logic for use in **request_mtgs**.
+Do not use exec, system or any other process creation API.
+You must use threads
 - Format for incoming meeting requests includes the following fields.
 The header file provides length constraints.
   - Request id: integer
   - Employee id: string